 Travelers say that the palace is sure to be one of the most beautiful sights you'll see in Mexico City.
-One traveler on TripAdvisor recommends that you "admire the art deco architecture, take in the breathtaking murals, enjoy a quick bite and drink at the café."
-The same traveler also notes that the museum has an excellent and impressive selection of books in its bookstore.
+Visitors to the palace say that if you get the chance, take in a performance in the world-class theater.

 The palace is open Tuesday through Sunday from 10 a.m. to 6 p.m.
 Admission is 60 pesos (about $3.30), but you can save money by visiting on Sundays when admission is free.
 Rates for performances vary by discipline.
 For more information, check out the palace's website.

 More Best Things To Do in Mexico City